Jordanlew03/Jordan_Lewis_Data_Analytics_Repo/README.md

 - Data analysis project –Excel & Minitab: Using Excel and Minitab, I was able to explore the relationship between abortion rates, medium household income, and unemployment rates over time in the United States and test my hypothesis
 - Data preparation and visualization project – Tableau Prep and Tableau: Using Tableau Prep builder and Tableau Desktop, I was able to create insightful visualizations about gun crime and background checks in the United States
 - Database management tasks using SQL & Python in Jupyter Notebook: Using SQL I was able to properly prepare a dataset on Life Expectancy around the world and visualize it using Python and Jupyter Notebook.
 - Portfolio compilation and presentation: Using Microsoft Azure and Excel, I was able to analyze and create solutions for a business’s HR department on their job performance data.
+- RPA: BluePrism consolidation exercise: Using Blue Prism RPA to consolidate excel data and automate an application
 - Python Files: A small compilation of Python code ran through Anaconda

 ## Project Descriptions